agera-edc/DataSpaceConnector/docs/developer/decision-records/2022-04-21-dpf-blob-data-transfer/README.md

 13. To determine if the transfer is completed, the consumer checks if a blob named `.complete` exists in the container.
 14. When the transfer is finished, the client can read the blob.
 15. Then, the client can call the Data Management API to destroy the data.
-16. Consumer deletes the container containing the blob.
+16. Consumer deletes the container containing the blob and the SAS token.
 The [ObjectStorageProvisioner](../../../../extensions/azure/blobstorage/blob-provision/src/main/java/org/eclipse/dataspaceconnector/provision/azure/blob/ObjectStorageProvisioner.java) is responsible for deprovisioning the container.